-I have always wondered if my love for animals and in particular dogs was genetic?
+I have always wondered if my love for animals and especially dogs was genetic?
 My mother and her family were all dog lovers and my father and his family were all horse lovers.

-If not, it certainly must have been nurturing because dogs and horses were part of our family as long as I can remember.
+If not genetics, it must certainly have been nurturing, because dogs and horses have always been part of my life.

-When I was in my teens I started showing Irish Setter puppies in the AKC breed ring for a kennel in Marina Del Ray, CA and then my life then took a change and I started working with my father’s race horses, going to school, cars, meeting girls and all those things teenage boys do.
-It wasn’t until I was in my late thirties that life allowed me to bring dogs back into my life.
+When I was in my teens I started showing Irish Setter puppies in the AKC conformation ring for a kennel in Marina Del Ray, CA. and then my life took a change and I started working with my father’s race horses, going to school, cars, meeting girls and all those things teenage boys do.
+It wasn’t until I was in my late thirties that I hand an opportunity to bring dogs back into my life.
 I was in the Netherlands when a friend invited me to come with him to a KNPV trial.
 That’s where I was first introduced to an incredible breed of dog the Belgian Malinois.
-Ever since then I have had at least two Malinois in my home at any given time.
-Shortly after returning home from Europe I moved my family to Florida and was interested in continuing my KNPV work but disappointedly the type of training I found here was quite different than what I had learned in Europe and I felt very uncomfortable with it.
+Ever since then I have had at least one Malinois in my home at any given time.
+Shortly after returning home from Europe I moved my family to Florida and was interested in continuing my KNPV work but I was disappointed to find out that the type of training I found here was quite different than what I had learned in Europe and I felt very uncomfortable with it.
 So here I am with two Malinois and nothing to do with them and if you know Malinois then you know “they need a job”.